-We do not typically have a direct relationship with 3TG smelters and refiners and do not perform or direct audits of these entities within our supply chain.
-We support audits through our usage of resources on RMI's website.
+The Company does not typically have a direct relationship with 3TG smelters and refiners and does not perform or direct audits of these entities within PSI's supply chain.
+PSI supports audits through its usage of resources on RMI's website.